How we use your information

 - Let you have a copy of the information in an intelligible form.

-To make a request to for any personal information we may hold you need to put the request in writing addressing it to the address provided below.
+To make a request to for any personal information we may hold you need to put the request in writing or an email to the address provided below.

 If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.